wlandau/targets-minimal/CONTRIBUTING.md

 * Before posting a new issue, please take a moment to search for existing similar issues in order to avoid duplication.
 * For bug reports: if you can, please install the latest GitHub version of `targets` (i.e. `remotes::install_github("wlandau/targets")`) and verify that the issue still persists.
 * Describe your issue in prose as clearly and concisely as possible.
-The following three-paragraph format is preferred.
-    1. State the general problem or question in 1-2 matter-of-fact high-level sentences.
-    2. Explain supporting context and details necessary to understand paragraph 1.
-    3. Suggest solutions, implementation details, or other ideas if you have them.
 * Include diagnostic details about the problem, including
     * A [reproducible example](https://github.com/tidyverse/reprex).
     * Session info, available through `sessionInfo()` or [`reprex(si = TRUE)`](https://github.com/tidyverse/reprex).